 The perception and response to environmental risks has a strong cultural context (Douglas & Wildavsky 1982).
+Some communities deal with risky environmental factors all the time and it changes how their point of view (Under the Volcano - Lowry 1947).
 Making and decision about the future, such as the impact of population or climate change, is essentially the process of dealing with risk and uncertainty.
 Different worldview groups deal with risk differently.
 For example, Douglas and Wildavsky (1982) list four main types of risk (Table 8.1) and claim that the some worldviews worry about some of these more than others.
-For "individualistic" people would worry about the collapse of the market and loss of capitalism as a driving force for change.
+For example, "individualistic" people would worry about the collapse of the market and loss of capitalism as a driving force for change.
 Hierarchists abhor situations where the rules and regulations are incomplete or ineffective.
 Egalitarians are worried about general effects such as waste and pollution that may not be controlled effectively by general agreement and may take strict laws or other governmental action.
 These actions erode the spirit of cooperation for the common good.

-Table 9.1 Worldviews and risk emphasis.
-See ch napter 11 for more description on worldviews.
+Table 8-1 Worldviews and risk emphasis.
+See chapter 11 for more description on worldviews.